simon-brooke/post-scarcity/docs/Cons-space.md

 ### FREE

 An unassigned cons cell.
 The tag value of a FREE cell is that unsigned 32 bit integer which, when considered as an ASCII string, reads 'FREE'.
 The count of a FREE cell is always zero.
 The mark of a free cell is always zero.
 The access control value of a FREE cell is always NIL.
 The Car of a FREE cell is always NIL (address zero).
-The Cdr of a FREE cell is a cons-pointer to the next FREE cell (the [[free list]] pointer).
+The Cdr of a FREE cell is a cons-pointer to the next FREE cell (the [free list](free list.html) pointer).

 ### INTR

 An integer; possibly an integer which isn't a big integer.
 The tag value of a INTR cell is that unsigned 32 bit integer which, when considered as an ASCII string, reads 'INTR'.
 The count of a INTR cell is always non-zero.
 The mark is up to the garbage collector.

-There's fundamentally two ways to do this; one is we store up to 128 bit signed integers in the payload of an INTR cell, and have some other tag for an integer ('[[bignum]]') which overflows 128 bits and must thus be stored in another data structure; or else we treat one bit as a 'bignum' flag.
+There's fundamentally two ways to do this; one is we store up to 128 bit signed integers in the payload of an INTR cell, and have some other tag for an integer ('[bignum](bignum.html)') which overflows 128 bits and must thus be stored in another data structure; or else we treat one bit as a 'bignum' flag.
 If the bignum flag is clear we treat the remaining 127 bits as an unsigned 127 bit integer; if set, we treat the low 64 bits of the value as a cons pointer to the data structure which represents the bignum.

 ### NIL